 Leases.
-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
-This ASU will become effective for fiscal years beginning after December 15, 2018 with early adoption permitted.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842), which requires the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
 Entities are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 The modified retrospective approach includes a number of optional practical expedients that entities may elect to apply.
 These practical expedients relate to the identification and classification of leases that commenced before the effective date, initial direct costs for leases that commenced before the effective date and the ability to use hindsight in evaluating lessee options to extend or terminate a lease or to purchase the underlying asset.
 In January 2018, the FASB issued ASU 2018-01, Leases (Topic 842), which is a land easement practical expedient.
-If the Company elects to use this practical expedient, the Company should evaluate new or modified land easements under this ASU beginning at the date of adoption.
+The Company plans to use this practical expedient, and as a result, the Company will evaluate new or modified land easements under this ASU beginning at the date of adoption.
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842), which is a targeted improvement for comparative reporting requirements for initial adoption of ASU 2016-02.
+The Company plans to use the optional transition method to adopt ASU 2016-02, and the amendments provided for in ASU 2018-11 will allow the Company to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of accumulated deficit in the period of adoption.
 Adoption of ASU 2016-02 will result in increased reported assets and liabilities.
-The quantitative impact of the new lease standard will depend on the leases in force at the time of adoption.
-The Company is currently evaluating the impact of the adoption of these ASUs on its consolidated financial statements, including identifying all leases, as defined under the new lease standard, determining which practical expedients the Company will use and quantifying the impact of the new lease standard on existing leases.
-The Company expects to adopt this lease standard on January 1, 2019.
+The Company has evaluated the impact of the adoption of these ASUs on its consolidated financial statements, including identifying all leases as defined under the new lease standards, and estimates that adoption of these standards will result in assets and liabilities related to leases of approximately \$55 million to \$65 million to be reflected on the Company's consolidated balance sheet.
+The Company adopted these ASUs as of January 1, 2019.